mkreilly/cutting_board/README.md

 * Attributes are now moved from parcels to buildings.
 At the end of this process, attributes like year_built, building_sqft, residential_units and so forth will be a part of the building dataframe, not the parcel dataframe.
   * These are assigned proportionally based on the built area (area of footprint times number of stories) of each footprint.
   * Small footprints (sheds, garages, etc) do not take these attributes.

+#### Proposed Methodlogy (In Progress)

 * Parcels that have attributes but no building footprint will be given a default geometry like a circle around the parcel centroid.

-#### Proposed Methodlogy (In Progress)

 * Parcel attributes which were copied among multiple split parcels should be assigned carefully.
-The
+The attributes should be split among the building footprints associated with each of the subparcels of each parcel.
 * Find non-developed parts of parcels.
 Another key benefit of this approach is to identify parts of a parcel where there is not currently a building footprint.
 These can be used e.g. to identify parking lots and thus areas that are more likely to develop.
 * Use CoStar for non-residential space